Kitware/CMake/Help/prop_sf/COMPILE_DEFINITIONS.rst

 name (ex.  ``COMPILE_DEFINITIONS_DEBUG``).

-CMake will automatically drop some definitions that are not supported by the native build tool.
-Xcode does not support per-configuration definitions on source files.
+CMake will automatically drop some definitions that are not supported by the native build tool.  :generator:`Xcode` does not support per-configuration definitions on source files.

 .. versionadded:: 3.26